GemTalk/Sparkle/Documentation/SparkleInstall.md

 6. Select ✲ **Create image**.
 This will create a new Pharo image based on the selected template.
 7. Use the right-click menu item &#x2023; **Launch** to launch the image.

-### Install Sparkle
+### Install Sparkle into Pharo

 There are two ways to build a Sparkle-enabled Pharo image:

-* The script-based one-step install.
-This clones the main branches of the required git repositories into the default location, as well as performing the load.
+* A script-based one-step install.
+This clones the main branches of the required git repositories into Pharo's default location, as well as performing the load.
-* Manual installation by cloning the repository and loading via iceberg.
+* Manual installation by cloning repositories and loading via iceberg.
 This is useful if you wish to control the git repositories manually; that is, load branches other than the main branch; or perform other disk-based git operations.

 #### Script-based installation